triggerdotdev/trigger.dev/DEVELOPMENT.md

 ### Pulsar requirements

 1. Ensure you have Homebrew installed by running `which brew` in terminal.
-If it's not found then you should install it: https://brew.sh/
+If it's not found then you should install it: https://brew.sh/.
+Run `which brew` again to check it's found.
+If it's not you may need to add it your path: https://stackoverflow.com/questions/36657321/after-installing-homebrew-i-get-zsh-command-not-found-brew

 2. Run `brew install libpulsar` to install the C++ libraries that the pulsar-client depends on